TheSofox/WakeMapper/README.md

 ### Build Instructions ###

 The program is built using Microsoft Visual Studio Community 2015.
 This free program should be able to open, edit, build and run the program.
+Not tested with other Visual Studio versions.

 Visual Studio Community can be freely downloaded from: https://www.visualstudio.com, although it may require registration.